IslandViewPTA/islandview-pta-site/content/news/2021-4-newsletter.md

 {{< fig src="may-pta.png" align="center" class="max-w-xs" >}}

-## May PTA Meeting: May 27 @ 6 pm
+## May PTA Meeting: May 25 @ 6 pm

 **Reserve the date now to attend the May PTA meeting!**

-Join us Thursday, May 27 at 6 PM via Zoom for the final PTA meeting of the school year!
+Join us Tuesday, May 25 at 6 PM via Zoom for the final PTA meeting of the school year!

 ## You're INCREDIBLE!